minhthanh3145/MyLexer/README.md

 - **Step 1**: Download JFlex: ![alt text](https://github.com/minhthanh3145/MyLexer/blob/master/img/jflex_downlad.png)

-- **Step 2**: Read user's manual to install JFlex at this link (http://jflex.de/manual.pdf)
+- **Step 2**: Read user's manual to install JFlex at this link (http://jflex.de/manual.pdf) -- Step 2 .
+1 : Config your `jflex-1.6.1\jflex-1.6.1\bin\jflex.bat` like this:
+--- JAVA_HOME is the directory to your jdk ( **NOT JRE** )
+--- The final line is the directory to your JFlex(...).jar

+-- Step 2 .
+2 : Configure the path on your computer, in Run, type `System` and click on `System - control panel`->`Advanced system settings`->`Environment variables`.
+In System variable, find PATH and append the directory `yourDirectory\jflex-1.6.1\jflex-1.6.1\bin` to the end and click OK.

+- **Step 3**: Verify if Jflex is sucessfully installed.
+-- Step 3 .
+1 : Goto cmd, type `jflex`, if a windows form pops up then you're done: